 Our provision for loan losses was \$2.2 million for the year ended December 31, 2017 compared with \$0.5 million for the year ended December 31, 2016.
 The provision for loan losses on factored receivables is primarily driven by the allowance allocation for incurred losses recorded on collectively evaluated factored receivables purchased and outstanding for a period.
 As factored receivables purchased fluctuate period over period, the associated provision for loan losses typically increases or decreases accordingly.
 In addition, loan loss valuation allowances are recorded on specific at-risk balances, typically consisting of invoices greater than 90 days past due with negative cash reserves.
 The increased provision in the year ended December 31, 2017 compared to the year ended December 31, 2016 was primarily due to higher net purchases recorded during the year ended December 31, 2017.
-During the year ended December 31, 2017 factored receivables at our Factoring segment increased approximately \$133.5 million from December 31, 2016.
-During the year ended December 31, 2016 factored receivables at our Factoring segment increased approximately \$26 million from December 31, 2015.
-The higher increase in factored receivable balances within the year ended December 31, 2017 contributes to a higher provision for loan losses compared to the year ended December 31, 2016.
+During the year ended December 31, 2016.
+During the year ended December 31, 2016.
+The provision from December 31, 2016.
+The increased approximately \$133.5 million from December 31, 2016.
+During the year ended December 31, 2017.
+The higher increase in factored receivable balances within the year ended December 31, 2017 contributes to a higher provision for loan losses compared to the year ended December 31, 2017 contributes to a higher provision for loan losses compared to the year ended December 31, 2017 contributes to a higher provision for loan losses compared to the year ended December 31, 2016.